Josip Manolić: Democratic changes and War in Croatia

+In 1993 he was a member of the Presidential Defence and National Security Council.
+From March 1993 to April 1994 he was the President of the Upper Chamber of Parliament and a member of the Security Council.

 In 1993 Manolić was replaced from his post and elected as Speaker of the Chamber of Counties of Croatia (to 1994).
 Many saw this as his demotion and fall from Tuđman's favor.

-One year later Manolić and Mesić tried to organise a mass defection of HDZ members of Sabor and thus deprive Franjo Tuđman of parliamentary majority.
+In 1994, Manolić and Mesić tried to organise a mass defection of HDZ members of Sabor and thus deprive Franjo Tuđman of parliamentary majority.
 They failed and later, together with other HDZ dissidents, created a new party called Croatian Independent Democrats (HND), of which Manolić was the president in 1995.

 Manolić's attempt to take power on national level failed, but his supporters in the Zagreb County Assembly succeeded in replacing HDZ administration.
 This led Tuđman to introduce new legislation, merging Zagreb County and the City of Zagreb and calling for new elections, which ultimately resulted in the Zagreb Crisis.
 Those elections coincided with the 1995 parliamentary elections, during which HND fared badly, failing to enter Sabor.
-Since that time, Manolić has been retired from active politics.
+Thereafter, Manolić was retired from active politics.
 His autobiography, Politika i domovina – Moja borba za suverenu i socijalnu Hrvatsku (Politics and homeland - My fight for a sovereign and social Croatia), was published in 2015.

-Personal life
+Personal life and death

-In 1945, Manolić married his first wife, Marija Eker (1921 – 15 April 2003), who died in a house fire, at the age of 82.
-On 30 April 2016, at the age of 96, Manolić married his second wife, Mirjana Ribarić (5 March 1956 – 18 August 2020), 35 years his junior, who died of lung cancer, at the age of 64.
-He has three children: Darko, Zrnka and Jasna.
+In 1945, Manolić married his first wife, Marija Eker (1921 – 15 April 2003), who died in a house fire, aged 82.
+On 30 April 2016, aged 96, Manolić married his second wife, Mirjana Ribarić (5 March 1956 – 18 August 2020), 35 years his junior, however she later died of lung cancer, aged 64.
+He had three children.

-Longevity and health

-Manolić is the oldest living former Croatian prime minister and the longest-lived person to have ever held the office.
-His advanced age has earned him notability both on social media and in the press.
+Manolić's advanced age earned him notability both on social media and in the press.
 Namely, he was found to be one of the oldest holders of a valid driver's license in Croatia and also became allegedly the first Croat to have undergone a sequencing of his genome.

-There is also a satirical Facebook page dedicated to his longevity with the title Joža Manolić je nadživio (Joža Manolić has outlived).
-He turned 100 on 22 March 2020.
+Manolić turned 100 on 22 March 2020.

 In April 2021, Manolić contracted COVID-19.
-Despite initially showing signs of mild pneumonia, he was not hospitalized, and he ultimately made a recovery within a little over two weeks.
+Despite initially showing signs of mild pneumonia, he was not hospitalized and he ultimately made a recovery within a little over two weeks.

+Manolić died on 15 April 2024, aged 104.